-Nursing Program Overview
+Nursing (AN DTA/MRP) Program Overview

 - Prepares students to take the National Council of State Boards of Nursing Examination (NCLEX–RN) and apply for a license as a registered nurse in Washington State.